matplotlib/CZI_2021-03_mpl/proposal.md

 scheme.

 Another set of projects is to improve our support for hatching.
+Hatching is an important tool for generating accessible visualizations to supplement or replace color.
+While color can be powerful tool in visualizations, improper or careless use can lead to visualizations that are uninterpretable by color-blind individuals or when rendered in black-and-white.
-In the case of hatching the underlying backends can support tiling arbitrary hatch patterns, however we only expose a limited set of fixed-size circles, vertical lines, horizontal, and 45° diagonal lines.
+While the underlying Matplotlib backends can support completely arbitrary hatch patterns, we only expose a limited set (8 primitive patterns with variable density and their combinations).
 Designing an API to allow the user to specify fully arbitrary hatch patterns, implementing it, and propagating the changes through all of our backends in a backward-compatible way is a significant amount of work.
-Hatching is an important tool for generating accessible visualizations to supplement or replace color.

-Both of these projects will offer major quality of life improvements for users by making it easier to make well laid out accessible visualizations.
+Both of these projects have the possibility of major quality of life improvements for users for relatively modest investment.
+There are many such medium scale projects in Matplotlib and we will aim to complete 4 such project each year.
 Projects to be pursued with the funding requested here will be selected in consultation with down-stream biomedical libraries.

+The most valuable aspect of the Matplotlib project is the community.
+While the code is what enables our users to get their jobs done, the people who build and support the code, are the heart of the project.
+As with the code, we need to maintain, support, and grow the community through intentional actions.
 This requires dedicated effort, over long periods of time, beyond what can be sustained by volunteers alone.

 We must ensure that our community is open and welcoming to everyone who wants to join, with opportunities to contribute in a spectrum of roles as their interests and skills develop.
+However, it is well known that despite our intentions, open source projects are not diverse organizations, although we do not have accurate demographics for a majority of our users or contributors.
+We are currently working with Nymphos to conduct a survey of our contributors to understand the current demography.
+Concurrently with this proposal, Matplotlib is participating in a proposal lead by Melissa Mendonça to create the role of Contributor Experience Lead (CEL) across Numpy, SciPy, Pandas, and Matplotlib.
+Part of the effort on this grant will be to support the CEL working with Matplotlib and to implement their recommendations.

-We propose to continue full support (1 FTE) for Elliott Sales de Andrade and partial support (.2 FTE) for Thomas Caswell.
+We propose to continue full support (1 FTE) for Elliott Sales de Andrade and partial support (.2 FTE) for Thomas Caswell along with travel and equipment support.
 The effort will be split with approximately .75 FTE for maintenance, .25 FTE for medium sized enhancements, and .2 FTE for community and project management.
 We also propose to fund Code of Conduct incident response training for the community.

 ## Milestones and Deliverables